Accessibility statement for Access Charity CRM

 What we’re doing to improve accessibility

 We will continue to address and make adequate improvements to the accessibility issues highlighted.
 At this time we do not believe any issues are within our control but instead sit with the third party supplier Access.
-If we identify any we will work to resolve these by May 2026.
+If we identify any issues within our control, we will work to resolve these by May 2027.The majority of errors are outside our control and sit with the supplier, Access.
+We will continue to work with them to resolve the issues above.

 While we are in the process of resolving these accessibility issues we will ensure reasonable adjustments are in place to make sure no user is disadvantaged.
 As changes are made, we will continue to review accessibility and retest the accessibility of this website.